-UNT Health Science Center is committed to creating solutions for a healthier community.
-The Office of Sustainability within Facilities Management supports that mission by encouraging our campus to adopt behaviors that are better for the health of our community and environment.
-Our purpose is to partner with various departments and persons on campus and in the community to implement sustainable practices on campus.
+The University of North Texas Health Science Center at Fort Worth’s mission is to “create solutions for a healthier community”.
+The Office of Sustainability within Facilities Management supports that mission by advancing sustainable practices on campus through educational outreach, events, and our own campus operations.
+We partner with various departments and persons on campus and within our community.

 The Office of Sustainability was founded in 2012 after the HSC students voted in a fee to fund environmental improvements on campus.
 This fee funds sustainability initiatives and projects such as the HSC Community Garden, bottle filling stations, EV charging stations, and much more.
 Before the Office of Sustainability was founded, the campus (through Facilities Management) had been implementing strategies to be good stewards of our resources.
 These initiatives include reducing energy usage, conserving water, and recycling to name a few.
 Learn what our campus is doing to be sustainable and get involved in the efforts!

 - Thank you for participating in our Virtual Earth Day Celebration!
 The Clothing Drive collected 1,657 lbs. and raised $165.70 for the student organization, Environmental Conservation Interest Group.
 Congratulations to our Upcycled/Repurposed Contest winners: First Place – Taryn Murphy with “Garden Boat”, Second Place – Payal Ranade with “Decorative Flowers From Paper Rolls” and Third Place – Nihmath Nasiha Pattamaniar Sultan Maliq with “Floral Wall Centerpiece”.

 - Like us on Facebook or Follow us on Instagram!

 - Electronic Waste Recycling Event has been rescheduled for September (date TBD).
 Recycle just about anything that has a cord or battery.
 Click here a more comprehensive list of what will be accepted.